-Sprint not planning to offer BlackBerry Z10, thinks users will be happy with keyboarded Q10 modelAlex Wagner - Senior News Editor
+Sprint not planning to offer BlackBerry Z10, thinks users will be happy with keyboarded Q10 modelAlex Wagner - Deputy Managing Editor, News Desk

 After the BlackBerry Z10 and Q10 were made officially official in January, the four major U.S. carriers began making announcements about their plans to carry the new hardware.
 AT&T, T-Mobile and Verizon all committed to launching the full-touch Z10 model, but Sprint was noticeably absent, only saying that it planned to offer the QWERTY-packin' Q10.
 Now Sprint has opened up on the matter, with spokesman Mark Elliott confirming to Bloomberg Businessweek that the Z10 won't be coming to the Now Network.
 "We aren’t saying there’s anything different about our customers.
 We think our customers will be happy with the qwerty keyboard and touch screen on the Q10," Elliot explained.